ninotreve/XGMRES.jl/README.md

 ## Disclaimers

-The sole purpose of the XGMRES.jl GitHub repo is to provide the Julia scripts used to generate the numerical results of the academic paper "Mixed precision preconditioning strategies for GMRES".
+The sole purpose of the XGMRES.jl GitHub repo is to provide the Julia code used to generate the numerical results of the academic paper "Mixed precision preconditioning strategies for GMRES".
 This code WON'T BE MAINTAINED and won't be made available through the Julia package repository.
 Hence, we advise people looking for a reliable, standard, and performant Julia